- A board

 If you throw doubles, you move your token and are subject to any privileges or penalties pertaining to the space on which you land.
 Then you can throw again and move your token as before.

 But watch out, if you ever throw doubles three times in succession, you have to go immediately to jail.

-Each time a player's token lands on or passes over GO, the Banker pays that player a $200 salary.
+Each time a player's token lands on or passes over GO, whether by throw of the dice or by drawing a card, the Banker pays that player a $200 salary.

 When you land on an unowned property you can buy that property from the Bank at its printed price.